Lara Croft and the Temple of Osiris

-Lara Croft and the Temple of Osiris is an action-adventure game developed by Crystal Dynamics and published by Square Enix's European subsidiary for Windows, PlayStation 4, Xbox One, Stadia and Nintendo Switch.
+Lara Croft and the Temple of Osiris is an action-adventure game developed by Crystal Dynamics and published by Square Enix's European subsidiary for Windows, PlayStation 4 and Xbox One.
 It is the sequel to the 2010 video game Lara Croft and the Guardian of Light, and the second installment in Lara Croft spin-off series of the Tomb Raider franchise.
-The video game was announced at E3 2014 on 9 June.
+The game was released on 9 December 2014.
+It was released on Stadia on 22 December 2020.

+The game was released along with its predecessor as part of The Lara Croft Collection for Nintendo Switch by Feral Interactive on 29 June 2023.